 Some words of advice for you – don’t wait for the opportunity to come to you, create it yourself.
 Don’t sit around waiting for the perfect time, or waiting for your ideal job role to be advertised because chances are you’re not the only one waiting, and the timings are never perfect.
 Instead, get out there and hand out your CV’s to places that you know will provide you with what you want and sell yourself to them.
 Get out there and actively search.
 Not only does this show your passion, determination and eagerness, but it also gives you an advantage if you hear back from them and they’re thinking about offering out a role that hasn’t even been advertised yet.
 That was the case with eskimosoup and I – you could say the timing was perfect, but I made it possible by put myself out there hoping it was the right place at the right time.
+I would advise anyone to consider looking at apprenticeships, as apprenticeships can change your outlook and open many doors.
 At the end of the day, what have you got to lose?

 It’s now been 5 months since eskimosoup welcomed me with opened arms and I can honestly say I haven’t looked back since.
 I still have another 10 months to go on my apprenticeship, but already it has given me so many amazing opportunities that I wouldn’t be given anywhere else.
 I’ve been tagging along to events, involved in meetings, and even invited to a formal business awards evening with my team – and yes, we did win!
 Being a part of a team, especially this one, is such a great feeling.
 Everyone has their own roles here, yet we still bounce off each other when it comes to sharing ideas and we’re always there to help each other out when an extra hand is needed.